-The FlightScope Mevo is lauded both by critics and consumers, and is used by high-profile Tour players like Bryson DeChambeau.
+The FlightScope Mevo is lauded both by critics and consumers, and has been used by high-profile pro golfers like Bryson DeChambeau.
 It has some of the highest ratings for a launch monitor under $1000 that we’ve seen.

 The Mevo provides real-time performance data, and it also has a video capture feature that you can use to spot flaws in your swing.
 It’s small enough that it can fit in the palm of your hand.